- Muslims go on with their daily activities as much as anyone else.The differences come in their attitude toward their daily activities.

 The most obvious manifestation of Muslims’ belief is the performance of five daily Prayers called salah.
 Muslims should schedule their activities around the Prayers and also try to keep God in mind throughout the day.

 This may be the biggest change in your friend’s lifestyle, as it probably will entail getting up earlier than he is accustomed, finding a place to pray at work, and changing the daily schedule a bit, especially on Fridays when he must attend the congregational Jumu`ah Prayer in a mosque.
-But the personal relationship with God—with no intermediaries—is all-important and must be begun from the start.
+(Editor’s note: Under COVID-19 this ruling has changed) (But the personal relationship with God—with no intermediaries—is all-important and must be begun from the start.

 Muslims should also develop their character.
 They should be kind, generous, honest, trustworthy, and hard-working.
 Your friend probably has at least some of these qualities already, and he should work on improving himself.